Iconic Skyline. Financial Hub. Shoppers Delight. Culinary Paradise.

 It was time to explore the authentic and simple life of Hong Kong islets, where time has stood still and local culture has remained untouched from the claws of modernisation.
 We started our trip from the quaint little Peng Chau Island, which has a population of 5000 people and where the cycle is the only mode of transport.
 Finger Hill was the highest point on the island from where you could see the amazing panoramic view.
 Temples tucked away in alleys and Fisherman’s Rock were other attractions we explored.
 The strange thing was almost 70% of the people we saw on the island were senior citizens.
 In a city where everything runs at breakneck speed this was an island moving in slo-mo.

 The ‘Venice of Hong Kong’ aka Tai O, the fishing village of Lantau Island was our next pitstop.
 Apparently this is the only remaining fishing village in Hong Kong.
 We took a 20 minutes boat tour (25 HKD), which I felt was a waste of money because neither we saw the interiors of the fishing village nor the Chinese/Pink Dolphins for which the tour was famous for.
 It’s better to walk around the village, observe the locals, relish the seafood snacks, and have a meal at stilt restaurants than waste money on it.

-Visit to the Cheung Chau Island wrapped our island hopping tour.
+Visit the Cheung Chau Island wrapped in our island hopping tour.
 It was bustling with tourists.
-Seemed like the entire Hong Kong has landed on the small islet.
+Seemed like entire Hong Kong has landed on the small islet.
 Most were weekend hoppers enjoying surfing or swimming.
 Walking around the island, we finally settled for Cheung Chau Windsurfing Centre & Outdoor Café, a great place to eat with an enchanting ocean view.
-Taking a slightly long route we arrived at the famous Pak Tai Temple.
+Taking a slightly longer route we arrived at the famous Pak Tai Temple.